mcmtroffaes/pycddlib/docs/source/cddgmp.rst

    >>> cdd.gmp.matrix_from_array([[1.12]])
    Traceback (most recent call last):
        ...
-   TypeError: value 1.12 is not Rational
+   TypeError: must be Fraction or int, not float

    If the float represents a fraction, you must pass it as a fraction explicitly: